FAQs - FREQUENTLY ASKED QUESTIONS

 There are several different ways to Take Action including; joining Team LtN, buying LtN Swag, or organizing a Team Trip .
 We encourage our supporters to think out of the box and find new and creative ways to support us.
 Have a great idea?
 Email email@example.com and tell us how we can help!

-May I attend a trip to Nicaragua with Lacrosse the Nations?
+May I attend an international trip with Lacrosse the Nations?

-The majority of our trips to Nicaragua are designed to bring Team LtN members to meet our kids and see our programs.
+The majority of our trips to Nicaragua and Panama are designed to bring Team LtN members to meet our kids and see our programs.
 We believe visiting these countries is made only more meaningful after getting involved at home.
 The best way you can join us is to first participate in one of our Get Involved Opportunities.
 Email firstname.lastname@example.org if you have interest in joining!

 Where does the money from donations go?

-- salaries for local Nicaraguan coaches and two Country Directors
+salaries for local Nicaraguan coaches and Country Director

 LtN’s feeding program